aspose-words/Aspose.Words-Documentation/net/getting-started/platforms-and-interoperability/aspose-words-for-cms/aspose-words-net-for-umbraco/umbraco-quote-generator-module/_index.md

 - Umbraco 6.2.5 & Umbraco 6 versions
 - Microsoft .NET Framework 4.0

-**Note:** Umbraco 7 and above are not supported in this release.
+**Note**: Umbraco 7 and above are not supported in this release.
 We look forward to hear your feedback and add support for Umbraco 7 in next version.

 Please feel free to contact us if you wish to install this module on an older version of Umbraco.